grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/configuration-migration.md

   - ReactJS
   - Angular
   - migration
+  - migrate
 ---

-# Angular to React: Configuration Migration
+# Angular to React: migrate configurations

+Interested in converting a plugin from AngularJS or Angular, which are deprecated, to our current method for building plugins, React?
+This course explores issues in migrating configurations from one platform to the other, and for using the Grafana migration handling tool for making this process easier.

 ## Background

-When a panel plugin is converted from Angular to React, the editor customization options are usually found in a new location inside the JSON.
-A plugin was free to store custom objects anywhere in the configuration, but now must use a designated section.
-This destination is used by all of the default components provided by Grafana, and any custom components must use this same location.
+When you convert a panel plugin from Angular to React, the editor customization options are usually found in a new location inside the JSON.
+Previously, with Angular plugins, the plugin could store custom objects anywhere in the configuration, but now these objects must use a designated section.

+Grafana uses the same designated section by default for all its components.
+Any custom components you add must use this same location.

-When a panel is loading Grafana will call a migration handler before anything is displayed to the user.
-This allows an old panel configuration to be converted automatically to the new version being loaded.
-If no migration handler is provided, the user will get all default values for the panel, and will have to manually fix every panel.
+When a panel is loading, Grafana calls a migration handler before anything is displayed to the user.
+This call allows an old panel configuration to be converted automatically to the new version that is loading.
+If you don't provide a migration handler, then the user gets all the panel's default values and must manually fix every panel.

-## Panel Plugins: Migration Handler
+## Panel plugins: migration handlers

-There are two “types” of plugin configuration migrations:
+There are two types of plugin configuration migrations:

 - Angular to React
-- Plugin Version Update
+- Plugin version update

-When a panel is loaded, and the plugin version specified inside the panel JSON  is different from the current runtime version, the migration handler is called.
-This handler needs to return a valid object, and must not throw any errors.
-We highly encourage using the migration handler where upgrading a plugin may cause issues for existing panels, and to provide a better user experience.
+When you load a panel for which the plugin version specified in the panel's JSON is different from the current runtime version, the migration handler is called.
+This handler needs to return a valid object which must not throw any errors.
+We highly encourage you to use the migration handler whenever upgrading a plugin may cause issues for existing panels.
+By using the migration handler, you will provide a better user experience.

 ## Angular to React

-When a panel in a dashboard is using an older AngularJS version of the plugin, but the latest React version is actually running, the old configuration needs to be modified to work with the new plugin as effortlessly as possible.
-Ideally the user would not need to reconfigure their panels.
+Modifications are needed when a panel in a dashboard is using an older AngularJS version of the plugin, but the latest React version is actually running.
+In this case, modify the old configuration to work with the new plugin as effortlessly as possible.
+Ideally, the user should not need to reconfigure their panels.

-## Deep Dive Into Angular To React Migration
+## Deep dive into Angular-to-React migration

-Typically angular plugins will have a panel.config object filled with settings particular to the plugin.
+Typically, Angular plugins have a `panel.config` object which contains settings particular to the plugin.

-The example  below is taken from the `grafana-polystat-panel` which started as an AngularJS panel and was ported to React.
+The example below is taken from the `grafana-polystat-panel`, a sample plugin which started as an AngularJS panel and was ported to React.
 The React version of the plugin makes use of the `.setMigrationHandler` in `module.ts`` like this:

 ```TYPESCRIPT
 .setMigrationHandler(PolystatPanelMigrationHandler)